mtn241/RAM/README.md

 <img src="https://user-images.githubusercontent.com/98648558/152689298-e8ea7bdb-a8d3-47ce-a6d8-ded5dce5409d.png" width="40%">
 ### Language support
 Fully supports English, Hebrew, Russian.
 Layouts support left to right and right to left text direction.
+### App structure
+RAM UI has one activity that hosts one of two fragments.
+All views share one ViewModel.
+ViewModel implemented as facade for multipale subsystem classes (like DateHandler, Repositary, TaskHandler).
+Each subsystem class depends on its own interface only.